MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-usage-related-faq.md

 # Frequently asked questions about Azure Stack usage

-This article answers some frequently asked questions about the Azure Stack usage API.
+This article answers some frequently asked questions about Azure Stack usage and the Azure Stack usage API.

 ## What meter IDs can I see?